-- Teacher expectations are high, and all pupils are challenged to achieve their personal best. - The growth of moral, spiritual, cultural and aesthetic awareness is encouraged so that all our students may become responsible and tolerant citizens. - Pupils are taught to have respect for the environment. - Pupils feel valued and respected and show respect for others. - Pupils experience a broad, balanced and innovative curriculum, suited to their individual needs. - The personal, social and physical skills necessary to cope with everyday life, both now and in the future, are developed. - The school and its members are an integral part of the local community.
+- Teacher expectations are high, and all pupils are challenged to achieve their personal best.
+The growth of moral, spiritual, cultural and aesthetic awareness is encouraged so that all our students may become responsible and tolerant citizens. - Pupils feel valued and respected - Pupils are taught to have respect for the environment.
+Pupils feel valued and respected and show respect for others.
+Pupils experience a broad, balanced and innovative curriculum, suited to their individual needs. - Pupils are taught to have respect for the environment - The personal, social and physical skills necessary to cope with everyday life, both now and in the future, are developed. - Pupils experience a broad, balanced and innovative curriculum, suited to their needs - The school and its members are an integral part of the local community. - Diversity and difference are celebrated